rusini/manool/README.md

     {{extern "manool.org.18/std/1.0/all"} in Out.WriteLine["Hello, world!"]}

-and in the following sample program a recursive factorial function is defined and invoked:
+and in the following sample program, a recursive factorial function is defined and invoked:

     { {extern "manool.org.18/std/1.0/all"} in
     : let rec { Fact = {proc {N} as: